-- Prepare subject specific criteria; - Inform department staff of these criteria; - Identify the pupils which meet the criteria; - Pass these names on to the More Able and Talented Co-ordinator; - Provide schemes of work that contain enrichment/extension materials for identified pupils; - Ensure that enrichment/extension materials are being used appropriately by staff; and - Encourage children to enter local and national events and competitions.
+- Identify the pupils who meet the criteria; - Plan for and use enrichment/extension materials appropriately; - Identify and address underachievement; and - Provide the Curriculum Manager and More Able and Talented Co-ordinator with assessment results. - Prepare subject specific criteria with the More Able and Talented Co-ordinator; - Inform department staff of these criteria; - Identify the pupils which meet the criteria; - Pass these names on to the More Able and Talented Co-ordinator; - Provide schemes of work that contain enrichment/extension materials for identified pupils; - Ensure that enrichment/extension materials are being used appropriately by staff; and - Encourage children to enter local and national events and competitions.

-4.4 More Able and Talented Co-ordinator/SENDCO:
+4.3 More Able and Talented Co-ordinator/SENDCO:

-- Prepare from prior attainment data a register of the top 10% of each cohort year; - Gather names of identified pupils from all areas of the curriculum; - Categorise this information in a register, circulated to the Senior Leadership Team and all teaching staff; - Meet with Heads of Department and Heads of School biannually to review provision within departments; - Prepare courses of action for children who are identified as able in many areas (by agreement with senior management); - Monitor the provision of more able and talented pupils; - Evaluate the progress made by more able and talented pupils on an annual basis; and - Lead/co-ordinate challenge focus groups.
+- Prepare from prior attainment data a register of the top 10% of each cohort year; - Gather names of identified pupils from all areas of the curriculum; - Categorise this information in a register, circulated to the Senior Leadership Team and all teaching staff; - Meet with Heads of Year, Deputy Head Academic and Head of School biannually to review provision within year groups and specific classes - Prepare courses of action for children who are identified as able in many areas (by agreement with senior management); - Monitor the provision of more able and talented pupils; - Evaluate the progress made by more able and talentedpupils on an annual basis; and - Lead/co-ordinate challenge focus groups.

-4.5 Academic Deputy Head:
+4.4 Academic Deputy Head or equivalent:

-- Monitor schemes of work and ensure that they allow opportunities for enrichment and extension; - Work with the More Able and Talented Co-ordinator to oversee the process and activity; - Include items concerning the provision of more able and talented children on meeting agendas; and - Ensure that staff are made aware of opportunities for CPD development in supporting the needs of more able and talented children.
+- Monitor schemes of work and ensure that they allow opportunities for enrichment and extension; - Work with the More Able and Talented Co-ordinator to oversee the process and activity; - Include items concerning the provision of more able and talented children on meeting agendas; and - Ensure that staff are made aware of opportunities for CPD development in supporting the needs of more able and talentedchildren.